fyngyrz/aa_macro/README.md

 any way you want to.
 You could easily build a set of styles that would give you correct HTML for any revision of the HTML spec.
 The flexibility of this approach is very high.

-From here, we step into far more powerful (and interesting, I think) areas of formatting and then some blatantly tricky use of styles as well.
+From here, we step into far more powerful \(and interesting, I think\) areas of formatting and then some blatantly tricky use of styles as well.

-I'll give one example (Okay, two examples, thanks a lot, Blake :metal:) here using several features;
+I'll give one example \(Okay, two examples, thanks a lot, Blake :metal:\) here using several features;
-but <tt>macro()</tt> offers a wide range of features beyond this, so don't think for a moment that this in any way represents a limit on what you can do.
+but `macro()` offers a wide range of features beyond this, so don't think for a moment that this in any way represents a limit on what you can do.

     [local chapter Introduction to the Work]